yuvaldori/gigaspaces-wiki-jekyll/xap101adm/metrics-overview.markdown

 {%note title=Technology Preview%}This feature is still under development and is subject to breaking changes until 10.1 is released {%endnote%}

-# Overview

-GigaSpaces XAP provides a framework for collecting and reporting metrics from the distributed runtime environment into a metric repository of your choice, which can then be analysed and used to identity trends in the system behaviour.
+ XAP provides a framework for collecting and reporting metrics from the distributed runtime environment into a metric repository of your choice, which can then be analysed and used to identity trends in the system behaviour.

 The Metrics framework is composed of **Metrics**, **Metric Samplers** and **Metric Reporters**.